ApesofWrath/SlackAhaWebhook/README.md

 Example: `./reminders 5`

-It should work with any Python 3 version.
-I can't guarantee compatability with Python 2.
+It should work with either Python 2 or 3 (but is aimed at Python 3).